WGLab/SeqMule/doc/User Guide/Manuals/pipeline.md

 - **--sge**

     To run commands via Sun Grid Engine, SGE must be installed first. -e, -o will be added automatically. "-S /bin/bash" is added automatically.
-Do NOT specify -e,-o or -S in the qsub template.
+Do NOT specify -e,-o or -S in the qsub template. -V, -cwd, -pe options must be present.

 - **--platform**